Massachusetts / Middlesex County

 Healthcare

-Woburn residents have convenient access to high-quality healthcare, with major hospitals like Winchester Hospital and Lahey Hospital nearby.
-The city offers a high rate of health insurance coverage at nearly 97% and an above-average number of physicians per capita.
+Woburn residents have access to quality healthcare, with major hospitals like Winchester Hospital and Lahey Hospital & Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 3.2 per 1,000 people and 96.8% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Winchester Hospital